hyperledger/fabric/docs/source/pluggable_endorsement_and_validation.rst

 There are use cases which demand custom transaction validation rules different from the default Fabric validation rules, such as:

-- **State-based endorsement:** When the endorsement policy depends on the key, and not only on the namespace.
 - **UTXO (Unspent Transaction Output):** When the validation takes into account whether the transaction doesn't double spend its inputs.
 - **Anonymous transactions:** When the endorsement doesn't contain the identity